mtak-/swym/info/rbtree.md

 ### Insert 100,000 Random Values

 Numbers 0..100_000 are put into a vec, and then shuffled before the benchmark is run.
-The benchmark consists of inserting the elements from the vec into the tree in the "shuffled" order.
+The benchmark consists of inserting the elements from the vec into the tree in the shuffled order.

 Every iteration of the benchmark calls `std::mem::forget(tree)` at the end to exclude the destructor - though this may cause some noise due to increased memory consumption.